Announcing our 2022/23 Season!

 The Lyric Stage Company of Boston has created a season of plays that will inspire audiences to share in one-of-a-kind experiences that only live theater can create.
 It’s a season to gather together and connect with the friends we come with and the ones we make in the seat next to us.
 That spark of inspiration, delight, and joy awaits you as the lights go down and the spotlight comes up on stories that are at the core of what it means to be in this world together.

 Directed by Dawn M. Simmons

-September 16-October 9, 2022
+September 16 – October 9, 2022

 From the penthouse to mom’s house.
 A riches-to-rags story asking “can you ever really go home again?”

 Success.
 Love.
 Fabulous wardrobe.
 Undine has it all.
 Until her husband steals her hard-earned fortune, sending her tumbling down the social ladder.
-Pregnant and penniless, with life unraveling at every turn, Undine is forced to return home to Brooklyn and the family she left behind, in a crude new reality.
+Pregnant and penniless, with life unraveling at every turn, Undine is forced to return home to Brooklyn and the family she left behind, in a complicated new reality.
 In this satirical comedy by two-time Pulitzer Prize-winner Lynn Nottage (Intimate Apparel, Meet Vera Stark, Sweat) while life unravels, hope can be found in small victories and in the discovery of finding happiness within.

 By Henry Lewis, Jonathan Sayer & Henry Shields